DamianWrooby/gym-craft/README.md

 ![GymCraft](https://github.com/DamianWrooby/gym-craft/blob/main/src/lib/images/gym-craft-logo-crop.png)

 Welcome to the GymCraft!
-This project is a SvelteKit application powered by Chat-GPT that allows users to create personalized fitness training plans based on the data they provide.
+This project is a SvelteKit application powered by LLM (gpt-4o) that allows users to create personalized fitness training plans based on the data they provide.

 ## Table of Contents